 29. Jerky or Salami Subscription Box or Sampler

 Beef Jerky Subscription Box or Sampler – The men in our family are carnivores, so we eat a lot of meat.
-And jerky is a huge staple on all of our adventures.
-Not only is it a great snack, but it’s a delicious ingredient too.
-And who doesn’t like snacks?
+And jerky is an excellent hiking and backpacking snack.
+What about a beef jerky subscription box or gift box?
+Some of the ones we have tried are:

 30. Magazine Subscription